KoryNunn/toast-hub/README.md

 ## Warning

 This is probably some of the worst code I've ever written.
-This extensions WILL break.
+This extension WILL break.

 ## Future